ddev/ddev/docs/content/users/extend/customizing-images.md

 These files’ content will be inserted into the constructed Dockerfile for each image.
 They are inserted *after* most of the rest of the things that are done to build the image, and are done in alphabetical order, so `Dockerfile` is inserted first, followed by `Dockerfile.*` in alphabetical order.

-For certain use cases, you might need to add stuff very early on the Dockerfile like proxy settings or SSL termination.
+For certain use cases, you might need to add directives very early on the Dockerfile like proxy settings or SSL termination.
 You can use `pre.` variants for this that are inserted *before* everything else:

 * `.ddev/web-build/pre.Dockerfile.*`
 * `.ddev/db-build/pre.Dockerfile.*`

-Examine the resultant Dockerfile, which should not be changed as it is generated, at `.ddev/.webimageBuild/Dockerfile`.
+Examine the resultant generated Dockerfile (which you will never edit directly), at `.ddev/.webimageBuild/Dockerfile`.
 You can force a rebuild with `ddev debug refresh`.

 Examples of possible Dockerfiles are `.ddev/web-build/Dockerfile.example` and `.ddev/db-build/Dockerfile.example`, created in your project when you run `ddev config`.